thomaspriv/publicrepo/README.md

 ### Licenses

- NNTmux is GPL v3.
+This repo is GPL v3.
 See LICENSE.txt for the full license.

  All external libraries will have their full licenses in their respectful folders.